insure logo

 Powered by:

-If you lease or finance your car in New Hampshire, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you finance or lease your vehicle in New Hampshire, your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in New Hampshire.
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles..

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.